akauppi/GroundLevel-firebase-es/docs/Living with Docker Compose.md

 You shouldn't be able to do any damage to the repo, no matter what you do in the Docker Desktop.
 Everything is re-creatable so try around and find a workflow that suits you best!
 Break things. 😊

-## Lesson 4: conditional `depends_on`
+## Lesson 4 - Concurrency

-This can be the most accidentially guarded secret in the Docker Compose ecosystem.
+- Don't use the `version` entry in your Docker Compose files!

-In short:

-- If you add a `version:` entry in your `docker-compose.yml`, you are doomed!
-You cannot use the `depends_on: ... condition:` feature that allows one container to wait for another to launch up!
+   If you do, you say farewell to `depends_on: ... condition:` feature that allows one container to wait for another, before launching.
-- If you don't, you can!!

-Longer version:

-The background seems crooked for the author.
+This may be the most unintentionally buried feature in the Docker Compose ecosystem.
+It just works.

 The Internet offers discussions where Docker authors seem to argue that depending on a health checked container is not a good idea.

 <b>Ignore them!!</b>